dfuse-io/docs/content/docs/guides/getting-started/with-javascript.md

+---
+weight: 1
+---

 # Getting Started with Javascript

 This simple program demonstrates how easy it is to query our GraphQL API.
-It:
+Here is an overview of what it does.

-* Uses our [client-js library](https://github.com/dfuse-io/client-js) to handle API token management
+1. Uses our [client-js library](https://github.com/dfuse-io/client-js) to handle API token management
-* Instantiates an ApolloClient
-* Executes a simple GraphQL streaming search subscription
+1. Executes a simple GraphQL streaming search subscription
-* Prints out each message received
+1. Prints out each message received

+{{< tabs "getting-started-js" >}}
-{{< highlight javascript >}}
+{{< tab lang="javascript" >}}
 const { createDfuseClient } = require("@dfuse/client")

 const client = createDfuseClient({